2023 Basic Science Research Grant winner: Stefan Dudli

 - Background, Identification of Critical Lack of Knowledge, Preliminary Data, Significance, Hypothesis, Specific Aims: 2 page limit

 - Detailed Experimental Protocol to achieve each specific aim with expected findings and possible interpretations, pitfalls: 5 page limit

 - Reference: No limit

 - Brief biography indicating the qualifications to perform the research of Principal Investigator and all Co-investigators (1 page limit per person).

-- CV of PI and Co-investigators should be included.
+- Curriculum Vitae of Principal Investigator and Co-investigators should be included